-Involved with a mark/recapture post-Sandy population study at the Edwin B. Forsythe Refuge, Barneagat Division, as part of a U.S.G.S grant through the Leatherback Trust.
+Analyzing results of A post-Sandy population study at the Edwin B. Forsythe Refuge, Barnegat Division, as part of a U.S.G.S grant through the Leatherback Trust.
 Dr. Harold W. Avery serves as the lead PI on the project and we are a partner.
-This summer, we plan to map nesting areas.

 & crab pots

-We teamed up to remove derelict fishing gear including abandoned (ghost) crab pots from Barnegat Bay in conjunction with The Conserve Wildlife Foundation of New Jersey, Stockton University and Monmouth University, all supported through a NOAA Marine Debris Removal Grant .
-We've removed 400 crab pots this past winter, but our overall target through 2017 is 1000 derelict crab pots.
+We teamed up to remove derelict fishing gear including abandoned (ghost) crab pots from Barnegat Bay in conjunction with The Conserve Wildlife Foundation of New Jersey, Stockton University, local crabbers, and Monmouth University (original grant), all supported through a NOAA Marine Debris Removal Grant .
+We've removed over 2100 crab pots collectively through 2019.

 As part of our bycatch reduction device (BRD) campaign, we want to distribute more "free" BRD bundles.
 These devices are inserted into the funnel of commercial-style crab pots that are known to capture terrapins and other non-crab species.
 If not pulled out of the water within hours, terrapins are likely to drown in submerged pots.
 New Jersey has a "loose" regulation for the use of BRDs, but we are providing these devices for free.
-We've distributed over 22,000 BRDs to date.
-We thank Exelon Energy and the American Sportsman Crab Trap company for their generous support of our BRD initiative (cost per BRD is 51 cents).
+We've distributed over 29,000 BRDs to date.
+We thank Exelon Energy, SUEZ, Jenkinson's Aquarium, and the American Sportsman Crab Trap company for their generous support of our BRD initiative (cost per BRD is $0.65).